atlassian-archive/dataschool/dataschool/_chapters/learn-sql/midlevel/where.md

 ## Ordering and Parenthesis

 You can use any number of OR and AND commands in conjunction to describe your conditions.
 Just like in math class, SQL has an order of operations.
-An AND is essentially a logic multiplication\], and an OR is a logic addition, so ANDed conditions are preformed first, and then the ORs.
+An AND is essentially a logic multiplication\], and an OR is a logic addition, so ANDed conditions are performed first, and then the ORs.

 Also like math, you can use parenthesis to specify the order of operations.
 As a best practice it's good to use parenthesis wherever it seems like the logic and order might not be too clear.
 To explore let's attempt to pull all the _tracks_ composed Green Day AND any track by AC/DC that is over 240,000 milliseconds.

 <sqlbox
 initial="SELECT * FROM tracks WHERE composer = 'Green Day' OR (composer = 'AC/DC' AND milliseconds > 240000);"